82 Pages Posted: 14 Nov 2019 Last revised: 14 May 2020

 Date Written: November 1, 2019

-The federal government has always contracted with private entities for mundane goods and services (e.g., pencils, laundry service, construction, and so on).
-Today, however, private actors implement major federal programs and exercise decisional authority in ways traditionally performed by federal actors.
-Public-law scholars have decried privatization’s distorting effects on constitutional rights, separation of powers, and administrative law.
+This Article opens a new area of study at the intersection of federalism and federal outsourcing.
+Public law scholars have decried privatization’s distorting effects on constitutional rights, separation of powers, and administrative law.
 Missing from the literature, however, is a corresponding account for federalism.
 This Article pivots into that neglected space, with some urgency.
-In statehouses and courthouses around the county, politicians and advocacy groups aim to hold federal contractors accountable to state law.
-For example, recently enacted state laws seek to regulate private immigration detention facilities.
-Meanwhile, other states have passed laws targeting private entities that service federal student loans.
-Against these initiatives, the federal government and its contractors argue that state law is displaced not only by federal law, but also by federal contracts and implied constitutional immunities.
+In statehouses and courthouses around the nation, politicians and advocacy groups are mobilizing to hold federal contractors accountable to state law.
+Against these initiatives, the federal government and its contractors are hoping to find refuge in the Supremacy Clause.

-Keywords: Supremacy Clause, preemption, intergovernmental immunity, preemption by contract, immigration detention, student loan, loan servicers
+Keywords: Supremacy Clause, preemption, intergovernmental immunity, privatization, government contracting, preemption by contract, immigration detention, student loan, loan servicers

 Suggested Citation: Suggested Citation